citrix/workspace-linux-oem-guide/docs/customize.md

 	* Change a store's default gateway (using `-g`).
 * Subscribing to an application or desktop gives users control and reduces administration:
 	* Once users are connected to the store, they can subscribe to desktops and applications in it; administrators do not have to handle subscriptions
-	* Subscriptions are stored locally, in Receiver, when connecting to a Program Neighborhood Agent server but remotely when connecting to a StoreFront server.
+	* Subscriptions are stored locally, in Workspace app, when connecting to a Program Neighborhood Agent server but remotely when connecting to a StoreFront server.
 * Logons are handled differently with storebrowse:
 	* Authentication Manager prompts for credentials when necessary.
 Unlike pnabrowse, storebrowse lets Authentication Manager process logon prompts.
-Before you can use the `-U`, `-P`, and `-D` options, both the StoreFront server and the Citrix Receiver must be configured to allow the HTTP Basic authentication method.
+Before you can use the `-U`, `-P`, and `-D` options, both the StoreFront server and the Citrix Workspace app must be configured to allow the HTTP Basic authentication method.
 See S**torebrowse Classic Password Insertion for StoreFront** in the **Credential Insertion SDX**.
 Otherwise the client will prompt for credentials as normal.
 When the `-U`, `-P`, and `-D` options are used, the credentials are stored into Authentication Manager's Single Sign on (SSO) cache for subsequent authentications.

 ### Storebrowse examples